hasseily/Deathlord-Relorded/Deathlord-Relorded/DOCUMENTATION.md

 Once you've created 6 characters, it is time to assemble a group.
 First, make sure you select "Disperse Existing Group" before assembling a new group.

-**DEATHLORD RELORDED ONLY SUPPORTS A FULL PARTY OF 6 CHARACTERS!!!!**
+**REMINDER: DEATHLORD RELORDED ONLY SUPPORTS A FULL PARTY OF 6 CHARACTERS!!!!**

 You can then return to the main menu, insert the boot disk (again via the "Emulator" menu at the top), and prepare to play the game.